 -

-Pair of Dutch style candlesticks.
+Pair of Dutch-style candlesticks.
 18th century Bronze.
-Electrified as lamps.
-Pair of Dutch style candlesticks converted into lamp bases.
-They have a turned structure, typical of refined baroque.
+Electrified like lamps.
+Pair of Dutch-style candlesticks converted into lamp bases.
+They feature a turned structure, typical of the refined Baroque style.

 · Size: 55x55x79 cms.